Shb987/Caption_Generator/README.md

 * ✅ EfficientNetB0 for image feature extraction
 * ✅ LSTM-based decoder for sequence generation
 * ✅ Supports training, inference, and deployment
-* ✅ Django web app with UI and REST API
+* ✅ Django web app with UI

 ---